apache/aurora/docs/configuration-reference.md

 Specifying Scheduling Constraints
 =================================

-Most users will not need to specify constraints explicitly, as the scheduler automatically inserts reasonable defaults that attempt to ensure reliability without impacting schedulability.
-For example, the scheduler inserts a `host: limit:1` constraint, ensuring that your shards run on different physical machines.
-Please do not set this field unless you are sure of what you are doing.

 In the `Job` object there is a map `constraints` from String to String allowing the user to tailor the schedulability of tasks within the job.